-BIG WALNUT LOCAL SCHOOLS INSPIRE & GUIDE
+BIG WALNUT INSPIRE & GUIDE

-OUR GOAL Big Walnut graduates will be successful when they decide to: ENLIST (Military) ENROLL (Higher Ed) EMPLOYED (Workforce) WHY IS THE EAGLE PROFILE SO IMPORTANT?
+Big Walnut graduates will be successful when they decide to: Image: Construction of the successful when Imag WHY IS THE EAGLE PROFILE SO IMPORTANT?

-G Fifty years ago, before the Internet, it made sense for schools to teach kids 'just facts.'
+Fifty years ago, before the Internet, it made sense for schools to teach kids 'just facts.'
 But in today's world there is no longer a competitive advantage in knowing more than the person next to you because knowledge has become available with the swipe of a finger.
-Most Likely To Succeed Tony Wagner & Ted Dintersmith We will continue to implement our Big Walnut Academic Vision to help our students master the skills in our Eagle Profile.
+We will continue to implement our Big Walnut Academic Vision to help our students master the skills in our Eagle Profile.

-COMMUNICATOR Listens actively and articulates thoughts effectively to a variety of audiences Demonstrates integrity and empathy while making positive contributions to the community The Middle School Years - Working with Adolescents Social/Emotional Development "Broadly, social and emotional well-being refers to the way a person thinks and feels about themselves and others.
+The Middle School Years - Working with Adolescents Social/Emotional Development "Broadly, social and emotional well-being refers to the way a person thinks and feels about themselves and others.
 It includes being able to adapt and deal with daily challenges (resilience and coping skills) while leading a fulfilling life" ...
 Social and emotional wellbeing incorporates both the individual characteristics of the child and those of environments such as families, schools, and communities (Australian Institute of Health and Welfare 2012, p.
 8).
 Middle school can be a challenge, and it is also an adventure.
 Some students can navigate the intricacies of adolescence and puberty with little support, while others need an army of assistance.
 Some begin to blossom with academic independence, while others appear to regress in interest and effort for school.
 Both are typical behaviors during this time of immense internal emotional, and physiological upheaval.
 Either way, with patience, you and your child will get through this process.
 An excellent resource for middle school parents is Middle School: The Inside Story - WHAT KIDS TELL US, BUT WON'T TELL YOU, by Cynthia Tobias and Sue Acuna.
 It provides some fundamental suggestions about handling situations with, for, and about your middle school child.
 Transitions - BWIS to BWMS to BWHS Once students finish intermediate school, the pace of their academic career appears to begin a sprint to graduation.
 Middle school is a preparatory stop to collect information, hone skills, and start the planning process for high school and beyond.
 In each stage, students are expected to gain more independence and take more responsibility for their learning and future academic plans.

-Big Walnut Intermediate School to Big Walnut Middle School 6th to 7th: - Social/emotional transitions noted above. - Scheduling is initiated by middle school counselors at BWIS; information is shared through all-calls, papers sent home, and the Middle School website. - Schedules are created with little direction from parents; a shift from the elementary model with one or two teacher teams.
+Big Walnut Intermediate School to Big Walnut Middle School:

+- Social/emotional transitions noted above. - Scheduling is initiated by middle school counselors at BWIS; information is shared through all-calls, papers sent home, and the Middle School website. - Schedules are created with little direction from parents; a shift from the elementary model with one or two teacher teams.
 Students will be placed on four-person teams at BWMS. - Schedules will be made available on PowerSchool Parent Portal in August - Students begin to hear more about their responsibility for their learning.

-BWMS 7th grade to 8th grade:
+BWMS 6th grade through 8th grade: